Pylons/pyramid/docs/quick_tutorial/static_assets.rst

     $ $VENV/bin/pserve development.ini --reload

 #.
-Open http://localhost:6543/ in your browser.
+Open http://localhost:6543/ in your browser and note the new font.

 Analysis
 ========